California Workers’ Compensation Fraud Defense Lawyers

 Our Attorneys Defend Workers’ Compensation Clinics and DOL Providers in California and Nationwide

-At Oberheiden, P.C., our federal defense lawyers bring centuries of combined experience to representing workers’ compensation clinics and other DOL healthcare providers in OIG investigations and trials.
+At Oberheiden, P.C., our California workers’ compensation fraud defense lawyers bring centuries of combined experience to representing workers’ compensation clinics and other DOL healthcare providers in OIG investigations and trials.
 With a team that includes several former federal healthcare fraud prosecutors, we are able to quickly intervene in our clients’ cases and execute custom-tailored defense strategies that are designed to protect our clients against federal charges.
 If you have been contacted by the OIG – or by agents from any other federal law enforcement agency (such as the DOJ, DEA, FBI, HHS, IRS, or USPIS) – you need to speak with a lawyer before you answer any questions or provide any information to the federal government.
-Our attorneys are available 24/7, and we can begin working on your case in California immediately if necessary.
+Our California workers’ compensation fraud defense attorneys are available 24/7, and we can begin working on your case in California immediately if necessary.

 Office of Workers’ Compensation Programs (OWCP) Investigations